-Commercial Loan Defaults and Workouts
+Commercial Loan Defaults: Waivers, Workouts, and Amendments

 In the current economic environment commercial loan defaults are expected to accelerate.
 When a default exists your bank may agree to a renewal, extension or significant modification to the loan as the solution.
 This program will cover guidelines for the Bank in a workout situation, including the documentation to consider before, during and after negotiations take place with borrowers and guarantors.
 Assessing lien positions and likely recoveries in bankruptcy and in the absence of a workout will also be discussed.
 Practical information for daily use will be provided.